oxfordmmm/gnomonicus/README.md

 ## Known issues

 1. When running with NextFlow, the output directory must be manually created beforehand due to how NextFlow creates projects interfering with paths.

-2. If the output directory specified already has a populated `mutations.csv` and/or `effects.csv`, if this gnomon run does not produce these files, their values will still be included in the `gnomon-out.json` if created.